frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/room.md

 <!-- add-breadcrumbs -->
 # Room

-**Room in ERPNext refers to a tutoring space (e.g., Examination Hall, Classroom or a Lab) which can be set as the venue for courses or examinations.**
+**Room refers to a tutoring space (e.g., Examination Hall, Classroom or a Lab) which can be set as the venue for courses or examinations.**

 The Room will have details like Room number and Room Capacity.